If you plan to participate meaningfully in the U.S. economy, it is vital to examine your credit report every year, and understand everything in it.

 When to Request a Credit Report

 Applying for a job is another reason to review your credit report.
-A study by the Society of Human Resource Management said that 47% of employers look at a candidate’s credit reports.
+A study by the Society of Human Resource Management said that 47% of employers look at a candidate’s credit report.
 If there is incorrect information there, it could impact your hiring.

 Hard Pulls vs. Soft Pulls